Justin-Watkins/Justin-Watkins.github.io/07-LeadScoring.md

 <img src="images/ch7_map_ex.png" width="100%" />

-These maps aren't the best, but they are easy to execute and can give you much of the same insight you would get from a more sophisticated product such as ArcGIS ^[https://www.esri.com/en-us/home].
-R also makes it easy to access google APIs that will allow you to Geocode addresses and perform many other interesting tasks with geographic data.
+These maps could be better, but they are easy to execute and can give you much of the same insight you would get from a more sophisticated product such as ArcGIS ^[https://www.esri.com/en-us/home].
+R also makes it easy to access google APIs, allowing you to Geocode addresses and perform many other interesting tasks with geographic data.
 You can find a multitude of informative demos online.

 Using county names you can create maps that look like the following.
-This one took a lot of data wrangling and uses the maps [@R-maps] package, but the output looks nice.
+This one took a lot of data wrangling and used the maps [@R-maps] package, but the output looks nice.
 The underlying data is identical.

 ```r